ember-learn/guides-source/guides/release/tutorial/07-reusable-components.md

 Next, we used `...attributes` to allow the invoker to further customize the `<img>` tag, such as passing extra attributes such as `class`, as well as _overriding_ our default `alt` attribute with a more specific or human-friendly one.

 _The ordering is important here!_ Ember applies the attributes in the order that they appear.
-By assigning the default `alt` attribute first (_before_ `...attributes` is applied), we are explicitly providing the invoker the _option_ to provide a more tailored `alt` attribute accorind to their use case.
+By assigning the default `alt` attribute first (_before_ `...attributes` is applied), we are explicitly providing the invoker the _option_ to provide a more tailored `alt` attribute according to their use case.

 Since the passed-in `alt` attribute (if any exists) will appear _after_ ours, it will override the value we specified.
 On the other hand, it is important that we assign `src`, `width`, and `height` after `...attributes`, so that they don't get accidentally overwritten by the invoker.

 Since the passed-in `alt` attribute (if any) will appear _after_ ours, it will override the value we specified.
 On the other hand, it is important that we assign `src`, `width`, and `height` after `...attributes`.
 That way, the invoker can't accidentally overwrite them — those attributes should always be specified by the component.

-The `src` attribute interpolates all the required parameters into the URL format for Mapbox's [static map image API](https://docs.mapbox.com/api/maps/#static-images), including the url-escaped access token from `this.token`.
+The `src` attribute interpolates all the required parameters into the URL format for Mapbox's [static map image API](https://docs.mapbox.com/api/maps/#static-images), including the URL-escaped access token from `this.token`.

 Finally, since we are using the `@2x` "retina" image, we should specify the `width` and `height` attributes.
 Otherwise, the `<img>` will be rendered at twice the size than what we expected!

-Commit: Merge ember-learn/super-rentals-tutorial#42
-Thanks spellchecker!

----